garfieldius/t3ll/README.md

 * github.com/kr/pretty
 * github.com/jteeuwen/go-bindata

-It also uses CSS Styles and HTML from as well as (naming) references of the [TYPO3 CMS](https://www.typo3.org) project.
+It also uses CSS Styles and HTML from, as well as (naming) references of the [TYPO3 CMS](https://www.typo3.org) project.

 ## License